NathanBeals/privacypolicy/FeedMahBoi.md

 Privacy Policy

-"Feed Mah Boi", the app on google play store developed by WeKneadGames, does not collect or retain any user information.
+"Feed Mah Boi" does not collect or retain any user information.